alinebastos/free-courses/README.md

 # Free IT Courses
-More than just a bunch lf links, this is a selection of what we judge to be some of the best learning opportunities you will find online for free.
+More than just a bunch of links, this is a selection of what we judge to be some of the best learning opportunities you will find online for free.

 ## Git and Github Courses
 - [Git e Github para iniciantes](https://www.udemy.com/git-e-github-para-iniciantes/) :brazil: